Holgi/Flickr

 London Shell Co.

-Sure, Little Venice, may not have gondolas, but it still knows how to do floating romance.
-Step aboard this candlelit barge for a phenomenal five-course seafood menu served alongside an English sparkling wine list, all while it gently winds its way down Regent’s Canal from Paddington to Camden.
-Put simply, it’s the boat that rocks.
+Sure, Little Venice may not have gondolas, but it still knows how to do floating romance.
+Step aboard this candlelit barge for a phenomenal five-course seafood menu served alongside an English sparkling wine list, all while you gently wind your way down Regent’s Canal from Paddington to Camden.

 Kateh